wofr06/lesspipe/README.md

 ```
         lesspipe.sh archive_file:contained_file > extracted_file
 ```
- Even a file in a multifile archive that itself is contained in yet another archive can be viewed this way:
+ Even a file in an archive, that itself is contained in yet another archive can be viewed this way:
 ```
         less super_archive:archive_file:contained_file
 ```
  The script is able to extract files up to a depth of 6 where applying a decompression algorithm counts as a separate level.
-In a few rare cases the file command does not recognize the correct format.
+In a few rare cases, the file command does not recognize the correct format.
- In such cases the filtering can be suppressed by a trailing colon on the file name.
+ In such cases, the filtering can be suppressed by a trailing colon on the file name.
 That can also be used to output the original unmodified file or to suppress syntax highlighting (see below).

  Several environment variables can influence the behavior of lesspipe.sh.

- **LESSQUIET** will suppress additional output not belonging to the file contents if set to a non empty value.
+ **LESSQUIET** will suppress additional output not belonging to the file contents if set to a non-empty value.

  **LESS** can be used to switch on colored less output (should contain -R).